-In the November of 2018, the International Community Foundation (ICF) had an unprecedented crisis.
-They needed to quickly raise funds to help more than 5000 asylum seekers in the Mexican-Californian border city- Tijuana.
+Quickly, they needed to raise funds to help more than 5000 asylum seekers in the Mexican-California border city- Tijuana.
 Their rapid response team rose to the challenge.
-In a matter of hours, they raised more than $30,000 for their cause!
+In a matter of hours, they raised more than $30,000!

 With 7 out of 10 Americans being on social media, you need to learn where your target audience is and what social channels they prefer.